 Goodnight, have a good sleep!

-To children, you can also say fai la nanna, with nanna meaning beddy-bye and is often used with kids (although some adults may like it too!).
+To children, you can also say fai la nanna, with nanna meaning beddy-bye and is often used towards kids (although some adults may use it too).

 5. Sogni d’oro!